 - Create email-only deals.
 Add a level of exclusivity to your products while also getting customers to register with their email addresses.

 - Require it to complete a purchase.
 Most eCommerce businesses ask customers to register before finalizing their purchase.
-Just be careful not to make it too burdensome so you don’t discourage the actual purchase.
+Be careful not to make it too tedious so you don’t discourage the actual purchase.

 There are PLENTY of other ways of drumming up a list.
 Find ways that fit your business.
 Just don’t get too pushy or burdensome.